 The Detroit city government fraudulently overtaxed Detroit property owners during the Kilpatrick, Cockrel, Bing, and Duggan administrations.
-This led it to the systematic dispossession of Detroit homeowners by government.
-Unsurprisingly the burden was disproportionately borne by those whose properties had lower values and could least afford it.
+The resulting tax delinquency foreclosures led it to the systematic dispossession of Detroit homeowners by the government.
+The burden was disproportionately borne by those whose properties had lower values and could least afford it.

-At the height of the recent economic crisis, Detroit assessed property at market values that did not reflect what was happening to Detroit real estate.
+At the height of the recent economic crisis, Detroit assessed residential properties at market values that did not reflect what was happening to Detroit’s real estate.
 Valuations for tax purposes were going up.
 In reality, property values were going down, fast and hard.
 The city government systematically inflated the property tax assessments of homes in Detroit beyond the legal limit.

 Starting in 2008, home values in Detroit plummeted as a result of the Great Recession.
-Instead of reducing property tax assessments to match the lower value of homes, the government maintained the previous higher assessed value.
+Instead of reducing property tax assessments to match the lower cost of homes, the government maintained the previous higher assessed value.
 The Michigan Constitution sets property assessments at no more than 50% of market value.
-That value is known as the State Equalized Value or SEV
+That value is known as the State Equalized Value or SEV.

-The art and science of property valuation is challenging, especially during times of rapid value deflation.
+The art and science of property valuation are challenging, especially during times of rapid value deflation.
 There is the inherent tension that to do so would only lower already scarce municipal revenues.
-This was true for governments throughout metro-Detroit and Michigan.
+That was the reality for governments throughout metro-Detroit and Michigan.

 There was no incentive for the city to assess property values accurately, especially below the current taxable value.
-This disincentive was exacerbated by the Category 5 economy and governance shit storms that hit the city about that time.
-The city assessor’s office was clearly overwhelmed, understaffed, underfunded and unable to carry out its constitutionally mandated duties.
-If so, they did the best they could under the circumstance.
+The city assessor’s office was overwhelmed, understaffed, underfunded, and unable to carry out its constitutionally mandated duties.
+They did the best they could under the circumstance.
+The twin Category 5 storms of deep recession and a lack of good governance also hit the city about that time.
 The result was the city failed to meet its statutory responsibilities to assess property value at SEV.

-Between 2009 and 2015, 55% to 85% of Detroit properties were unconstitutionally assessed each year.
-This led to illegally inflated taxes on those properties.
-The government’s land grab provided much needed cash leading up to the bankruptcy.
+Each year between 2009 and 2015, unconstitutionally assessed 55% to 85% of Detroit properties, resulting in illegally inflated taxes on those properties.
+The government’s land grab provided much-needed cash leading up to the bankruptcy.

 The scale of the expropriation was massive.
-In 2015 alone, 62,000 tax foreclosure notices were sent in Detroit.
-Over 18,000 of those were occupied.
+In 2015 alone, taxing authorities sent 62,000 tax foreclosure notices in Detroit.
+There were over 18,000 occupied homes foreclosed.

-Foreclosed properties were left vacant.
-Many vandalized and stripped of everything of value.
+Since foreclosed properties were left vacant, many vandalized and stripped of everything of value.
 Derelict properties lowered neighborhood property values.
 Anyone who could get out; did so.
 Many neighborhoods are still unmortgageable because of low valuations.

-Recession battered poor and working-class black families lived in those homes.
+The recession battered, poor, and working-class, black families lived in those homes.
 No surprise that residents weren’t able to pay.
 And it should not have happened.
 Many would have qualified for the city’s hardship property tax exemption.
-But Detroit didn’t publicize this.
-The application process was difficult and nearly impossible to complete.
+But Detroit didn’t publicize this, and the application process was difficult and nearly impossible to complete.

-Detroit reduced property tax assessments under Duggan three years in row.
-The property tax relief started out neighborhood specific.
-But has become more universal through the years.
-By doing so the City admits to years of overassement.
+Detroit reduced property tax assessments under Duggan three years in a row.
+The property tax relief started neighborhood-specific and has become universal throughout the years.
+By doing so, the city admits to years of overassessment.
 It required an intervention for it to happen.

 Michael J. Steinberg, legal director of the American Civil Liberties Union of Michigan, commended Duggan for making reductions but said they don’t go far enough.
 “It is too little too late for many people who have been overcharged,”

 Steinberg said.
-“I strongly urge everybody in the city of Detroit to appeal their taxes because it is undisputed they are unrealistic and the values of the homes are overassessed.”
+“I strongly urge everybody in the city of Detroit to appeal their taxes because it is undisputed they are unrealistic, and the values of the homes are overassessed.”
 Amen!
-This should be an annual early Spring ritual for every Detroit homeowner.
+Doing so should be an annual early Spring ritual for every Detroit homeowner.

-The homeowners that lost their homes share responsibility for their dispossession.
+The homeowners who lost their homes share responsibility for their dispossession.
 They are not to blame them for the economic hardships that befell them due to macroeconomic forces and corrupt governance.
-They were personally responsible to learn about hardship exemptions, appeal their tax assessment and show financial capability.
+They were personally responsible for learning about hardship exemptions, appeal their tax assessment, and show financial capability.

 Help was available.
 It required tenacious perseverance to access it.
-It was a lot harder to get than it should have been; but it was there.
-All who pro-actively reached out to a housing counseling agencies received help.
+It was a lot harder to get than it should have been, but it was there.
+All who pro-actively reached out to housing counseling agencies received help.

-Housing counseling agencies have been successful at helping homeowners keep their homes.
-During this time, there were engaged MSHDA and HUD certified housing counseling agencies in Detroit.
+Housing counseling agencies have been successful in helping homeowners keep their homes.
+During this time, there were engaged MSHDA and HUD-certified housing counseling agencies in Detroit.
 Though not funded commensurate with the crisis, they delivered pragmatic solutions to their clients.
-Overlooking this resource was catastrophic for the all the stakeholders.
+Overlooking this resource was catastrophic for all the stakeholders.

-A DLBA buy back program graduated 80 former displaced homeowners.
-At the time I worked for a housing counseling agency and saw the process up close and personal.
+A DLBA buyback program graduated with 80 former displaced homeowners.
+At the time, I worked for a housing counseling agency and saw the process up close and personal.
 Central Detroit Christian did 38 of the 80 graduates.
 Every one of them a bureaucratic struggle.
 Working with the city was the biggest constraint to helping more people.

-Detroiters like most other Americans have an anti-tax chromosome in our citizenship DNA.
-An American has visceral tension to the government and it’s right to confiscate through taxation.
+Detroiters, like most other Americans, have an anti-tax chromosome in our citizenship DNA.
+An American has visceral tension to the government, and it’s right to confiscate through taxation.
 We don’t like taxes.
 PERIOD.
 FULL STOP.
 I smell tea every time I hear a politician talking about taxes.
-Increase, decrease doesn’t matter.
-Say taxes and I hear the outgoing tide in the Harbor calling.
+An increase, decrease doesn’t matter.
+Say taxes, and I hear the outgoing tide in the Harbor calling.

-However we understand taxes.
-It’s pretty clear what taxes are for and who authorized their collection:
+However, we understand taxes.
+It’s pretty clear what fees are for and who authorized their collection: